rylew2/portfolio-rylew/content/book/managerspath.md

 > "A tech lead is not a point in the career ladder, but rather a set of responsibilities than an engineer may take once they reach the senior level.
 This role may or may not include people management, but if it does, the tech lead is expected to manage these team members to high management standards..."

-The role may also not be the most senior on the team; it just happens to more heavily involved in **project management** and being able to delegate work effectively without micromanaging.
+The role may not be the most senior on the team, but it is more heavily involved in  **project management** and requires effective delegation skills without resorting to micromanagement.
 A tech lead shifts from worrying about their own productivity, to focusing more on the whole team's **productivity**

-Much of the tech lead role is about learning to balance technical commitments with work the whole team needs (project management, helping unblock teammates, and in general things that a software engineer up until this point doesn't have as much experience with and may feel less comfortable working on).
+A significant part of the tech lead role involves balancing technical commitments with the broader needs of the team (project management, helping unblock teammates, and in general things that a software engineer up until this point doesn't have as much experience with and may feel less comfortable working on).
 If as an IC, the SWE was spending almost 100% time spent coding, when they transition to tech lead they might expect to code around 30% of the time.

 There are a few different roles as a tech lead: